 - Erection Rejection: A sizable faction of the fans maintains that Man/Machine Interface is unreadable because of this.
 The other faction maintains it is only readable because of that.

 - Everyone Is Jesus in Purgatory: The first movie can be interpreted as the Major leaving behind her attachments to her human existence and becoming a being of pure thought.
 The second movie's plot is more straightforward, but still contains lots of mind screwing.

 - Germans Love David Hasselhoff: In America, it's a bona fide classic.
 In Japan, it's considered to be average.
 In sales, not in quality.
 To Westerners it was one of the earlier examples of serious, artistic animation, while in Japan it was nothing unheard of and was, well, slow-paced and artistic; rarely a recipe for a box office hit.

-- Internet Backdraft: Due Hollywood's ill reputation on adapting anime and manga into the big screen, people remain skeptic on upcoming live-action adaptation, most especially the casting of Scarlett Johansson.
+- Internet Backdraft: Due to Hollywood's ill reputation on adapting anime and manga into the big screen, people remain skeptical on the upcoming live-action adaptation, most especially the casting of Scarlett Johansson.